[Reference for the details below and the image: Death of a President | NEJM | David M Morens]

 The year is 1799, the month December.
 A wealthy old man somewhere in Virginia begins to feel some discomfort in his throat and runs a temperature.
-He is fragile, often gasping for air as he finds breathing more and more difficult.
+Soon he finds breathing more and more difficult.
 Not long after, his doctor is right there beside him in the bedroom.
 And then another.
 And then yet other.
 Our patient is such a massively influential elite that in no time three doctors have gravitated to his bedside to take care of him – and a fourth is on his way.

-All in all, the bed-ridden George Washington has about 2.5 litres of blood taken out of his body in the span of half a day.
+All in all, the bed-ridden George Washington, first President of the United States, had about 2.5 litres of blood taken out of his body in the span of half a day.
 That is around half of an adult human’s entire blood volume.

 How did such an elite, important personality end up dying in such bizarre circumstances?

 Well, bizarre perhaps for just us.
 One of the most amazing things that historians (of medicine) have accomplished over the past few decades is to look at doctors and people from the past with more empathetic and reasonable lenses, and to try understand why exactly it made sense for them to do the things they did.
-This ‘contextual’ approach has replaced, at least in academic history-writing, the generally judgmental approach wherein we look at such past therapies and simply see ‘primitiveness’ in them.
+This ‘contextual’ approach has replaced, at least in academic history-writing, the generally judgmental approach wherein we look at such past therapies and simply think of them as ‘primitive’ or ‘callous.’

-In this case, however bizarre it sounds to us, it absolutely made sense for Washington’s doctors AND for Washington himself to perform the bleedings.
+In this case, however bizarre it sounds to us, it absolutely made sense for Washington’s doctors AND for Washington himself to get the bleedings done.
 After the 7.30am bloodletting, the former President himself had, in fact, requested for more blood to be taken out.
 Such was his – and of people in general – confidence in the healing powers of bloodletting.
 The doctors who attended him were the most experienced and respected in their fields.
-They too did not think there was anything problematic or bizarre in drawing blood from an old patient running a fever and having throat discomfort (though there was some debate on exactly how much blood needed to be drawn out).
+They too did not think there was anything problematic or harmful in drawing blood from an old patient running a fever and having throat discomfort (though there was some debate on exactly how much blood needed to be drawn out).

 Today we believe that Washington died most probably of a combination of epiglottitis and its complications, to which was added the hypovolemia from the bloodletting.